 - Wash your hands with soap and water then dry thoroughly before touching or cleaning the area.

-- Don't pick or tug on the pierced area until it has completely healed.
+- Don't pick, tug or rub on the pierced area until it has completely healed.

 - Don't use alcohol on the pierced area.